-Caralium Uses, Dosage, Side Effects, Food Interaction and all others data.
+Caralium Uses, Dosage, Side Effects and more

 Sodium Valproate shows antiepileptic properties in various types of seizures.
 The exact mechanism of Sodium Valproate is not yet established.
 However it is suggested that its activity is related to increased brain levels of Gama Amino Butyric Acid (GABA).